 2.1 The Airlift Operation

-To counter the blockade, the Western Allies organized a massive airlift operation known as the Berlin Airlift.
-They flew supplies into West Berlin around the clock, using cargo planes to transport food, fuel, and other necessities.
-The airlift was a remarkable logistical achievement and demonstrated the commitment of the Western Allies to defend West Berlin.
+In response to the blockade, the Western Allies mounted a massive airlift operation called the Berlin Airlift.
+Cargo planes flew supplies into West Berlin around the clock, picking up food, fuel and whatever else was required.
+It had been a daring logistical achievement by the meaning of which Western Allies were determined to defend West Berlin.

 2.2 The Symbolic Importance

-The Berlin Blockade and the subsequent developments further intensified the tensions between the United States and the Soviet Union.
-It solidified the division of Europe into two ideological blocs and set the stage for future conflict during the Cold War.
+The Berlin Blockade and other events just increased the rancor between the United States and the Soviet Union.
+This helped make Europe a two ideological bloc and led to a future of conflict during the Cold War.

 Conclusion